browserengineering/book/book/animations.md

 a linear easing function for our browser, so it will look identical to the JavaScript and subtly different from real browsers.

-To implement CSS transitions, we'll need to move JavaScript variables like `current_frame` and `change_per_frame` into some kind of animation object inside the browser.
+To implement CSS transitions, we'll need to represent animation state---like the JavaScript variables like `current_frame` and `change_per_frame` from the earlier example---in the browser.
 Since multiple elements can animate at a time, let's store an `animations` dictionary on each node, keyed by the property being animated:[^delete-complicated]

 [^delete-complicated]: For simplicity, this code leaves animations in